sbelakho2/apex-mediation-platform/docs/Customer-Facing/Billing-Compliance/pricing.md

 | **Tier 2 — Scale** | $100,001 – $500,000 | 2.0% of mediated revenue | Everything in Growth **plus** priority support, custom dashboards & exports (BigQuery/S3), early access to fraud/ML features while they run in shadow mode. |
 | **Tier 3 — Enterprise** | $500,000+ | Custom (typically 1.0–1.5%) + minimum monthly fee | Everything in Scale **plus** contractual SLAs, custom onboarding/migration help, dedicated Slack channel, quarterly reviews, and bespoke compliance requirements. |

+### Payment rails & autopay expectations

+- **Starter** &mdash; stays free up to $10k per app per month and does **not** require a payment method on file.
+Keep shipping until you decide to upgrade.
+- **Growth & Scale** &mdash; require an autopay-ready rail (Stripe card or wallet globally, ACH in the US, SEPA in the EU/EEA).
+We store the method in Stripe and auto-charge as soon as the monthly invoice finalizes so mediation never pauses for billing.
+- **Enterprise** &mdash; defaults to the same autopay setup, but finance can approve invoice + wire terms if your procurement process mandates it.
+Even then, we keep a Stripe rail on file for dunning/backstop charges.

+Invoices follow NET 30 terms, but the actual collection happens automatically on the due date via the selected autopay rail.
+Reminder emails post 5 days before the charge and again the moment Stripe attempts the payment.

 ### Worked Examples

 - **Starter example:** A small studio earns $8,000 this month.
 The platform fee is 0%.
 You pay $0 and keep the full $8,000.